 We evaluate the realisability of our inventory on a case-by-case basis and make adjustments to our inventory provision based on our estimates of expected losses.
 We write off inventory that is approaching its "use-by" date and for which no further re-processing can be performed.
 We also consider recent trends in revenues for various inventory items and instances where the realisable value of inventory is likely to be less than its carrying value.
-Given the allowance is calculated on the basis of the actual inventory on hand at the particular balance sheet date, there were no material changes in estimates made during 2019, 2018 or 2017 which would have an impact on the carrying values of inventory during those periods, except as discussed below.
-At December 31, 2019 our allowance for slow moving and obsolete inventory was US\$6,716,000 which represents approximately 17.33% of gross inventory value.
-This compares with US\$6,299,000, or approximately 17.18% of gross inventory value, at December 31, 2018 and US\$7,543,000, or approximately 18.70% of gross inventory value, at December 31, 2017 (see Item 18, Note 17 to the consolidated financial statements).
-The estimated allowance for slow moving and obsolete inventory as a percentage of gross inventory has increased between 2019 and 2018 due our decision to cull some old and declining product lines.
+Given the allowance is calculated on the basis of the actual inventory on hand at the particular balance sheet date, there were no material changes in estimates made during 2021, 2020 or 2019 which would have an impact on the carrying values of inventory during those periods, except as discussed below.
+At December 31, 2021 our allowance for slow moving and obsolete inventory was US\$12.1 million which represents approximately 29.29% of gross inventory value.
+This compares with US\$9.8 million, or approximately 24.45% of gross inventory value, at December 31, 2020 and US\$6.7 million, or approximately 17.33% of gross inventory value, at December 31, 2019 (see Item 18, Note 17 to the consolidated financial statements).
+The estimated allowance for slow moving and obsolete inventory as a percentage of gross inventory has increased between 2021 and 2020 due to declining demand for old and discontinued products and some Covid-19 specific products, and an increase in the obsolescence rate for product inventory due to a reduction in demand for certain products which has been partly impacted by Covid-19.
 In the case of raw materials and work in progress, the size of the provision has been based on expected future production of these products.
 Management is satisfied that the assumptions made with respect to future sales and production levels of these products are reasonable to ensure the adequacy of this provision.
-In the event that the estimate of the provision required for slow moving and obsolete inventory was to increase or decrease by 2% of gross inventory, which would represent a reasonably likely range of outcomes, then a change in allowance of US\$774,000 at December 31, 2019 (2018: US\$733,000) (2017: US\$807,000) would result.
+In the event that the estimate of the provision required for slow moving and obsolete inventory was to increase by 2% of gross inventory, which would represent a reason